aaronicsubstances/bridge-arithmetic/early-algebra-framework-2022.md

   1. Mason, J. (2005). *Developing thinking in algebra.* Sage.
   2. Mills, E. D., & Mereku, D. K. (2016).
 Students’ performance on the Ghanaian junior high school mathematics national minimum standards in the Effutu Municipality. *African Journal of Educational Studies in Mathematics and Sciences, 12.*
   1. Polya, G. (1957). *How to solve it.* Garden City, NY: Doubleday and Co., Inc.
+  2. Radford, L. (2002).
+Algebra as tekhnē.
+Artefacts, Symbols and Equations in the Classroom. *Mediterranean Journal for Research in Mathematics Education, 1*(1), 31-56.
   1. Radford, L. (2014).
 The progressive development of early embodied algebraic thinking. *Mathematics Education Research Journal, 26*(2), 257-277.
   1. Sfard, A. (1991).
 On the dual nature of mathematical conceptions: Reflections on processes and objects as different sides of the same coin. *Educational studies in mathematics, 22*(1), 1-36.
   1. Sfard, A., & Linchevski, L. (1994).
 The gains and the pitfalls of reification — The case of algebra. *Educational Studies in Mathematics, 26*(2–3), 191–228.
   2. Stephens, A. C., Fonger, N., Strachota, S., Isler, I., Blanton, M., Knuth, E., & Murphy Gardiner, A. (2017).
 A Learning Progression for Elementary Students’ Functional Thinking. *Mathematical Thinking and Learning, 19*(3), 143–166. https://doi.org/10.1080/10986065.2017.1328636
   3. Taback, S. F. (1988).
 The Wonder and Creativity in “Looking Back” at Problem Solutions. *The Mathematics Teacher, 81*(6), 429–434.
+  4. Vlassis, J. (2002).
+The balance model: hindrance or support for the solving of linear equations with one unknown. *Educational Studies in Mathematics, 49*(3), 341–359.
   4. Warren, E. (2003).
 The Role of Arithmetic Structure in the Transition from Arithmetic to Algebra. *Mathematics Education Research Journal, 15*(2), 122-137.